 - Introduce them to positive female role models and mentors in technology (like supermodel Karlie Kloss, who advocates for women in tech and created a national coding camp for girls).

-In 2014, for the first time, more females than males were signed up for an intro computer science course at University of California Berkeley.
+In 2014, for the first time, more females than males were signed up for an intro computer science course at the University of California Berkeley.
 How?
 The class name was changed from “Introduction to Symbolic Programming” to “Beauty and the Joy of Computing,” which increased the female enrollment by 50%.
 Clearly, to empower girls, creativity is required.

-“The first step is helping [girls] understand that ‘tech’ does not mean coding or software development,” says Welson-Rossman.
+“The first step is helping [girls] understand that ‘tech’ does not necessarily mean coding or software development,” says Welson-Rossman.
 “The nature of work in America has changed so dramatically over the past decade that nearly every career touches on tech in some way.
 So being a woman in tech can range from robotics to gaming to mobile to online marketing.
 If you delve deeper, you realize that tech is fundamentally reshaping even more traditional industries like manufacturing or farming.
 Of course, coding is still a great career option, but as all women know, one size does not fit all.
 We need to reframe the conversation of what it means to be a technologist so that more girls can get excited and embrace a career in the field.”

-7. Be a Mentor.
+7. Be a Mentor

-According to a survey, 48% of women said the reason they are underrepresented in technology is due to a lack of mentors; 42% said the lack of females role models in the field hindered their equal representation in the workplace.
+According to a survey, 48% of women said the reason they are underrepresented in technology is due to a lack of mentors; 42% said the lack of female role models in the field hindered their equal representation in the workplace.

 Fix the faulty pipeline of women reaching leadership roles in the workplace and achieving greater progress by being a mentor.

-8. Mark Your Calendars.
+8. Mark Your Calendars

 Got a pen?
 You’ll want to make note of these important holidays in your planner:

 - March 8, 2020: International Women’s Day.
 A celebration of all women, this girl-powered holiday is about empowerment and appreciation.
 Acknowledge the work of women in your workplace and take steps to improve how you interact with, help, and support them.
 This year’s theme is #EachforEqual.

 Start prepping now — focusing on the growth opportunities these days provide can help build your continued momentum for change.

-9. Acknowledge Faults and Address Them.
+9. Acknowledge Faults and Address Them

 Nobody’s perfect.
 It’s true.
 But all of us — especially those of us in the tech industry — can start taking real steps to improve the environment that exists for women in the workplace.
 Often, this means tucking into an extra-large slice of humble pie and seeing our weaknesses with clear eyes.